cdaveydev/widgets/README.md

 ## Customization

+### Widget Resizing

+To change a widget's size:
+1. Hover over any widget to reveal the size controls in the top-right corner
+2. Select one of the four available sizes:
+   - Small (1x1 grid unit)
+   - Medium (2x1 grid units)
+   - Large (2x2 grid units)
+   - X-Large (4x2 grid units)

+The dashboard layout will automatically adjust, and your size preferences will be saved between sessions.

+### Data Customization

 All widgets use simulated data but can be easily modified to accept real data sources:

 - Modify the data fetching in each widget's useEffect hook